In recent years, even school leaders have labelled the performance tables published the government "baffling".

 Under the new system, 1 is the lowest grade and 9 is the highest.

 It's part of a drive by the Department for Education to raise academic standards and focus pupils on achieving higher grades.
-There is now a distinction between a 'standard pass' and 'strong pass', and one of the government's headline measures is the percentage of pupils gaining both English and maths GCSEs at Grade 5 (strong pass) or higher.
+There is now a distinction between a 'standard pass' at grade 4 and 'strong pass' at grade 5, and one of the government's headline measures is the percentage of pupils gaining both English and maths GCSEs at Grade 5 (strong pass) or higher.
 Former Education secretary Justine Greening said she expects more pupils to get a grade 5 over time as England's education system improves, and therefore this is the new, tougher standard.

 Furthermore, the new 9-1 numbers do not correspond evenly with the old A*-G system.